kaus19/online_offline_tracker/README.md

 # online_offline_tracker

-The purpose of this application is returning the online status of user(s).
+The purpose of this application is to return the online status of user(s).

 ## Tech Stack
 - Utilizes [redis database](https://redis.io/docs/about/)